 Chicken and lamb doner with rice is a Turkish or Arabic dish that can be found in China :

 A number of Arab, Turkish, Moroccan and Egyptian Restaurants can be found in major cities and you can have a taste of the unique cuisine of each area.
 One can have the taste of hummus, falafel, tabouleh salad, shawarma, doner kebabs, kibbeh, to name but few.
 Shisha is also quite popular in some of these restaurants.
 The majority of the restaurants have a separate prayer room which is much needed by the Muslim guests.

 Some Pakistani/Indian restaurants can also be found in the main or major cities.
 The cuisine is full of hot spice and flavor and is popular among many.
 Famous dishes or foods are Biryani and Pulao made

 of rice and meat, a variety of kebabs, Chicken or lamb karahi (thick spicy curry) and daal (lentils).
 Raita (yogurt with parsley and some spices) normally accompanies the dishes.

 Roasted Whole Lamb (烤全羊) :

-Roasted Whole Lamb is the most popular dish in Xinjiang Province, and it can be found in the largest cities across China.
+Roasted Whole Lamb is the most popular dish in Xinjiang Province, and you can find it in the largest cities in China.
 The dish is prepared and made with selected ingredients and is cooked by a special cooking technique.
-When preparing, a mixture of flour and water with yolk, salt, ginger, and pepper powder is applied to cover the entire carcass.
-The lamb is then put into a specially made oven and baked for around one hour.
+When preparing, a mixture of flour and water with yolk, salt, ginger, and pepper powder is applied to cover the whole body.
+The lamb is then put into an oven and baked for around one hour.
 It is trimmed with red silk around its neck and served with its mouth filled or stuffed with fresh caraway.
 When eating, people use a knife to take the mutton from the lamb.